← All articles

 It was never the whole stack.

-The whole stack starts with a problem someone can't articulate and ends with something they can hold, use, or point at.
-Everything in between —the architecture, the code, the infrastructure, the fabrication —is just the middle.
+The whole stack starts with a problem someone can’t articulate and ends with something they can hold, use, or point at.
+Everything in between is just the middle: the architecture, the code, the infrastructure, the fabrication.

 Most builders stop at the screen.
 They ship a dashboard, a notification, a PDF.
 The physical world stays someone else’s problem.
 That’s not full stack.
 That’s half stack with a nice UI.